davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

   > !!!!!!!!
   ```

-- **(Not nested)** Write a method called `hammingDistance` that inputs two equal-length strings, and returns the number of positions in which the two strings differ.
+- Write a method called `hammingDistance` that inputs two equal-length strings, and returns the number of positions in which the two strings differ.
 Return `-1` if the two strings are not of equal length.
 Have the String API handy to help you.

   ```java
   Loops loopie = new Loops();